ConceptaNjolima/MyTNTResources/Week 2/Animations and Springs.md

       );
     }

-**Core Properties (20 minutes)**
+### Core Properties (20 minutes)

 1. From: Object of type CssProperties, specifying the initial style of the animation.
-2. To: Object of type CssPoperties specifying the end style of the animation
+2. To: Object of type Css Poperties specifying the end style of the animation
 3. Delay: Time before animation starts
 4. Immediate: Stops animation from running if set to true
 5. Reset: Runs animation again